 I am not a hockey scout.
 I do not write for a scouting outlet.
 I am not paid to do any scouting work.
-I am a fan or enthusiast of prospects, and at best you could call me an amateur scout.
-If I have more time in my days, I may make it more of a full-time thing in the future.
-But that ain’t now.
+I am a fan or enthusiast of prospects and the draft.
+At best I consider myself to be an amateur scout.

 I think it would also be helpful to include a list of all the resources I used for my research, including websites and good accounts to follow.

 This is a list of specific people I like to follow as far as providing useful information on websites, social media, and so on.
 There are two people I’ll specifically call out, and run a general list after that.

 Bob is pretty much retired from hockey commentary now, but he still has his draft rankings that one of the more important resources I use.
 That’s because his rankings are built by talking with actual NHL people, and from the discussions he makes what is essentially consensus rankings.
 As a result, they are typically the most accurate rankings for what actually happens in the draft.
 This is especially true at the top of the draft, but the accuracy will wane the longer a draft goes — and especially after the first round.
 When I choose prospects I think will be in the Leafs’ range, Bob’s rankings are what I rely on heavily.